ONSdigital/eq-questionnaire-runner/README.md

 ## Run with Docker

 Install [Docker](https://www.docker.com/) for your system.
-Make sure that you've installed both docker and docker-compose, preferably using Homebrew versions:
+Make sure that you've installed both docker and docker-compose packages, preferably using Homebrew:

 ``` shell
 brew install docker